 We leave Maui Lani Clubhouse behind and venture out past the sugar cane fields of central Maui, through the “quirky but fun” beach town of Paia, onto a picturesque overlook at Ho’okipa Beach Park and then, the famous Road to Hana begins.

 It would be hard to ignore how everything gets greener, and usually wetter, by the mile so be sure to bring:

 - bathing suit

 - closed-toe sneakers (to avoid getting cuts or scrapes on the rocks)

-The lush vegetation along the road to Hana allows for many creative photo opportunities.
-Maui is blessed with a seemingly infinite number of amazing landscapes and seascapes; both a dry, sunny side and a wet, lush side.
-Our Road to Hana Tour winds through the lush rain forests of Maui, giving you the opportunity to see, feel, smell and hear the sounds of our rainforest.
-After a day tour with Valley Isle Excursions you will definitely be singing ‘Maui No Ka Oi’, (Maui is the best)!
+The lush vegetation along the road to Hana, with it’s wide array of tropical flora, allows for many once-in-a-lifetime photos.
+Maui is blessed with a seemingly infinite number of amazing landscapes and seascapes.
+It boasts both a dry, sunny side and a wet, lush side to offer a wide variety of climates.
+Our Road to Hana Tour winds through, and frequently stops in, the lush rain forests of Maui to give our guests the opportunity to see, feel, smell and hear the rain forest.

 The majority of Maui’s tropical forests stretch across the rainy northern sections of the West Maui Mountains and Mount Haleakala.
 The rains feed a tropical rain forest filled with fragrant and colorful flora, exotic birds and hundreds of streams.
 The terrain is very steep and as the water rushes down the mountain it creates some of the worlds highest, most famous waterfalls (up to 400 feet in height).

 Maui’s rain forest covers a good portion of Haleakala from sea-level to the tree-line at about 6000 feet.
 The rain forest on Maui is similar to other pristine rain forests found around the world in that they too have many plant and animal zones layered one on top of the other beneath the canopy.